moliver28/research-handbook/content/handbook/solutions-architects/sa-practices/strategic-solution-selling/index.md

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/fa7a09ed-e840-4c2a-a18b-1270a5cff62b" id="a8lEA_q1dGe5"></iframe></div>

-_Note_: *To increase the size of the diagram, press "full screen" icon in the top right corner and increase the size via "zoom options" in the bottom right corner*.
+_Note_: _To increase the size of the diagram, press "full screen" icon in the top right corner and increase the size via "zoom options" in the bottom right corner._

 Strategic Outcomes play a key role in the overall Strategic Solution Selling process.
 The below points provide a short introduction.